Peguen/ecal/doc/rst/configuration/runtime_configuration.rst

 ===================================

 The configuration will be first initialized with the default values specified by eCAL.
-If you want to use the systems eCAL .ini file, call the ``InitConfigWithDefaultIni()`` function of the config object.
+If you want to use the systems eCAL .ini file, call the ``InitConfigWithDefaultYaml()`` function of the config object.

 In case the .ini to use is specified via command line parameter, this one is chosen instead.
 The object will throw an error, in case the specified .ini file cannot be found.

-It is also possible to specify the .ini by calling the function ``InitConfig(std::string _ini_path)`` of the config object.
+It is also possible to specify the .ini by calling the function ``checkForValidConfigFilePath(const std::string yaml_path_)`` of the config object.

 * |fa-file-alt| :file:`hello_config/main.cpp`: